-- \Reading quizzes can't be made up; - \Video quizzes can be made up if the student passes the quiz; passing a video quiz will give the student a quiz grade and make up for an absence.
+\Reading quizzes can't be made up;

-Missed Tests:
+\Video quizzes can be made up if the student passes the quiz; passing a video quiz will give the student a guiz grade and make up for an absence.

-A missed test needs to be made up with a week of the student's return to class.
+Missed Tests: a missed test needs to be made up within a week of the student's return to class.